Stuti2206/Good_Credit_Score/README.md

-Bank GoodCredit wants to predict cred score for current credit card customers.
-The cred score will denote a customer’s credit worthiness and help the bank in reducing credit default risk.

-* Target variable → Bad_label
+This project was developed for Bank GoodCredit to support risk management by estimating the credit score of current credit card holders.

+The goal was to classify customers based on their repayment behavior:

-0 – Customer has Good credit history
+Bad_label = 0 → Indicates a reliable credit history
-1 – Customer has Bad credit history (falls into 30 DPD + bucket)

-* Our benchmark model has gini as 37.9
+Bad_label = 1 → Flags a customer with poor repayment history